dmeybohm/logmail/README.txt

     http://localhost/logmail/

 To view the messages currently stored in the database.
-If you it's setup correctly, should be able to add to it by using the PHP mail() function.
+If it's setup correctly, you should be able to see any messages sent with the PHP mail() function. function.